 Console Compatibility: PC, PlayStation, Xbox

 They even support Bluetooth, so you can connect them to your PC and console at the same time, and they last for more than 33 hours of continuous use.
 Their mic offers good overall performance, and teammates can hear you clearly, even in noisy environments.
-Their bass-rich sound profile is also well-suited for action-packed gameplay as they deliver satisfying thump, punch, and warmth.
-While dialogue and instruments are veiled, you can customize their sound using their companion software's graphic EQ and presets.
+Their excited sound profile is also well-suited for action-packed gameplay as they deliver satisfying thump, punch, and warmth.
+They also deliver plenty of sizzle to cymbals and effects like clashing swords.
+You can also customize their sound using their companion software's graphic EQ and presets.

 Console Compatibility: PC, PlayStation, Xbox

-These over-ears have a generally neutral sound out of the box, but it's not as well-balanced through the bass and mid-range as the SteelSeries.
-Still, while some might find the inflated high bass a touch muddy, it also makes sound effects feel more immersive.
-Either way, dialogue still sounds present and clear, and you can EQ these cans using their great companion app.
+These over-ears have an excited sound out of the box, with extra boom and sparkle.
+Some might find the inflated high-bass a touch muddy, but it can also make sound effects like footsteps feel more immersive.
+Either way, the extra treble means dialogue sounds present and clear, and you can EQ these cans using their great companion app.
 Unlike the SteelSeries, you can't use the Turtle Beach wired, but with such a long battery life and the ability to output audio while charging, that's not a huge loss for most gamers.
 Just make sure to get the variant that goes with your gaming platform.

 Console Compatibility: PC, PlayStation

 However, their lightweight design and memory foam padding mean that if they do fit you, they're comfortable enough to wear for long periods.
-While their 20-hour battery life can't match the Turtle Beach Stealth 600 (Gen 3) Wireless' 85 hours, they'll still get you through a couple of marathon sessions before needing a recharge.
-Their sound profile is relatively balanced across the midrange, so dialogue is clear and comprehensible, but they have a slightly bass-heavy sound and reduced highs.
-This makes in-game effects boomy and immersive, but sibilants like S and T sounds are a little dull.
+While their 20-hour battery life can't match the Turtle Beach Stealth 600 (Gen 3)'s 85 hours, they'll still get you through a couple of marathon sessions before needing a recharge.
+Their sound profile is relatively balanced across the mid-range, so dialogue is clear and comprehensible, but they have a slightly bass-heavy sound and reduced highs.
+This makes in-game effects boomy and immersive, but sibilants like S and T sound a little dull.
 Their mic is also okay, but they're not the best headphones to use in a noisy environment if you want to be understood by whoever you're talking to.

 Console Compatibility: PC, PlayStation